goddtriffin/Totem/server/README.md

 * `npm run unit tests`
   * runs all unit tests
 * `npm run line-count`
-  * prints every file's line count and the sum of all line counts for every file created by me, both with and without counting newlines
+  * prints every file's line count and the sum of all line counts for every file created by me (both with and without counting newlines)